mugen609/bigbox-native-res-setup/emulation_station.md

 5. PPSSPP (PSP):
    - Set to 272p (native) or 720p (desktop) based on scaler performance.

+### Steam
+Upon installing Steam and connecting to your account, go to:
+Steam/ Settings/ Controller => Guide Button Focuses Steam = OFF And Enable Guide Button Chord for Controller = OFF Also, it is up to you, but if you want the games to install on the emulation PC locally and be available without network, better go to Steam/ Settings/ Remote Play/ and turn it OFF.
+(Otherwise, if your main PC is connected, games might not install locally and rather use the install from the other computer and trigger the mirror screen on both machines).

 ## Using Res-O-Matic for Custom Resolutions
 Res-O-Matic forces specific resolutions when RetroArch’s CRT SwitchRes isn’t used (e.g., DS, GameCube).
 We will create bat files in the emulators’ folders and configure these alternative emulators in LaunchBox.